tjssmy/CuviewerPy/README.md

 	i: Print scene info.

+###	Extensions from QT version

+1) Added ability to define a scene label.

 ## ToDo:

+1) Geometry: Points, spheres and ellipses
 1) Wrap a interface around it.
 Not sure which to useTkInter?
 PyQt?
 Pywx?
 2) Can we use it as an interactive debugging visualizer.
 Fork/Wait/Pipes?
+3) Add VTK functionality?

 ## Installation